 - Inflexible working hours

-- Unclear tasks or organisational objectives
+- Unclear tasks or organizational objectives

 1. Invest in the right digital tools

-Ensuring that your team has the right tools to communicate, conference, and co-ordinate is one of the most powerful things you can do to make remote work productive for your team.
+Ensuring that your team has the right tools to communicate, conference, and coordinate is one of the most powerful things you can do to make remote work productive for your team.

 But digital tools have another important role: they help your team overcome fragmentation and stay connected.
 Teamwork builds morale, so ensure that your team continues to collaborate effectively through the right project management tools, online document managers, virtual conferencing platforms, and instant messaging apps.